-On June 27, 2018, we entered into a sublicense agreement with MabVax Therapeutics Holding, Inc ("MabVax") pursuant to which MabVax has sublicensed to the Company certain of MabVax's patent rights and know-how for development and commercialization of products for the prevention or treatment of neuroblastoma by means of administering a bi-valent ganglioside vaccine, granted to MabVax pursuant to an exclusive license agreement between MabVax and MSK.
-Under the sublicense agreement, the Company has paid a license fee of \$700,000 to MabVax and will pay an additional \$600,000 at the first anniversary of the sublicense agreement.
-The initial license fee of \$700,000 was expensed and paid upon execution of the agreement and the continuation fee of \$600,000 was accrued in 2018.
+On June 27, 2018, we entered into a sublicense agreement with MabVax pursuant to which MabVax has sublicensed to the Company certain of MabVax's patent rights and know-how for development and commercialization of products for the prevention or treatment of neuroblastoma by means of administering a GD2-GD3 Vaccine, granted to MabVax pursuant to an exclusive license agreement between MabVax and MSK.
+Under the sublicense agreement, the Company has paid license fee of \$1,300,000 to MabVax.
+The initial license fee of \$700,000 was expensed and paid in 2018 and the continuation fee of \$600,000 was accrued in 2018, and paid in 2019.
 The Company has agreed to become solely responsible for future amounts payable to MSK and to handle other of MabVax' obligations applicable to the licensed indication towards MSK.
-This includes the obligation to pay development milestones totaling \$1,400,000 and mid single-digit royalty payments to MSK.
-Research and development is inherently uncertain and as described above, should such research and development fail, the MabVax sublicense agreement is cancelable at the Company's option.
-The Company considered risks as well as each party's termination rights under the MabVax sublicense agreement when considering whether any milestone payments and minimum royalty payments were probable.
-Given the uncertainty associated with research and development and the Company's ability to cancel the MabVax sublicense agreement, such obligations were determined not to be probable as of December 31, 2018 and therefore have not been accrued.
+This includes the obligation to pay development milestones totaling \$1,400,000 and mid single digit royalty payments to MSK.

+On March 21, 2019, MabVax filed a voluntary petition for relief under Chapter 11 of the Bankruptcy Code.
+On December 2, 2019, we entered into the SAAA to preserve the License Agreement and the rights granted to us under the Sublicense Agreement and to create a direct relationship between MSK and us with respect to the rights covered under the Sublicense Agreement.
+Research and development is inherently uncertain and as described above, should such research and development fail, the SAAA is cancelable at the Company's option.
+The Company considered risks as well as each party's termination rights under the SAAA when considering whether any milestone payments and minimum royalty payments were probable.
+Given the uncertainty associated with research and development and the Company's ability to cancel the SAAA, such obligations were determined not to be probable as of December 31, 2019 and therefore have not been accrued.